 Puffins at Látrabjarg

-One of the biggest attractions of the Westfjords are the Puffins that can be seen on the cliffs of Látrabjarg.
+One of the biggest attractions of the Westfjords in Iceland are the Puffins that can be seen on the cliffs of Látrabjarg.
 There are several places in Iceland where you can see puffins, but here in the Iceland Westfjords it is most likely, especially during the months of May to the end of August.

 Látrabjarg is the westernmost point of Iceland, and therefore of all Europe.
 After many kilometers of heavy gravel road, we parked our Dacia Duster at the large parking lot and walked up towards the cliff.
 Above us hovered tens of thousands of seagulls, flying in a seemingly endless parade from the sea towards the coast to their breeding grounds.